kanaria69/Mainecoco/README.md

-## What musical instrument is found in the bathroom?
-A tuba toothpaste.
+## Which side of the chicken has more feathers?
+The outside.